ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/defining-a-schema/subscriptions.md

 If more complex topics are required, we can use the `ITopicEventReceiver`.

-> ⚠️ Note: Pay attention to the use of `SubscribeAndResolve` instead of `Subscribe`.
+> ⚠️ Note: We recommend not use `SubscribeAndResolve` as it very easily can lead to unexpected behavior with the state that is aggregated on not released.
 As can be seen in the code-first example above, all subscription fields are in fact made of two methods (resolver and subscriber).
 When using `Subscribe`, the attributed method represents resolver method (with subscriber method generated at runtime) whereas `SubscribeAndResolve` denotes subscriber method (with resolver method generated at runtime).

 ```csharp
 public class Subscription